PolymerLabs/arcs/design/schemas.md

 # Importing Schemas

-Todo:
+TODO:
+* Should it be possible to import schemas?
+  * Perhaps during developement, but not in a published manifest.
-*   Creating new entities should require a fully defined schema.
+* Creating new entities should require a fully defined schema:
-    *   It should be defined fully in the manifest alongside the particle.
+  * Fully in the manifest alongside the particle.
   * Or imported via a handle.
-        *   This feature seems only for convenience since the schema of a handle/particle cannot change.
+   * Again, perhaps this is only a development feature, since the schema of a handle/particle cannot change.

 # Anonymous and Empty Schemas